Helsan1/SupSudoku/README.md

 How to compile?
 ===============

-Clone all the repo into a folder and open your Developer Prompt:
+Clone all the repo into a folder and open your Developer Prompt.
 Then, run the following commands to create an executable aned run it:
 ```DIGITAL Command Language
 cl /EHsc main.cpp instance.cpp